PASTAplus/Gatekeeper/README.md

 The PASTA Gatekeeper service is the public facing entry point for access to the more general services of the PASTA data repository.
-The Gatekeeper acts as both an authentication service and as a reverse proxy.
+The Gatekeeper acts as both an authentication service and a reverse proxy.

 As an authentication service, the Gatekeeper consumes either a standard *authorization* header using the *Basic* scheme or a custom PASTA authentication